BestTimesToVisit.com Logo

 nature

 Witness the Sonoran Desert awaken at sunrise.
 The cacti and wildflowers glow in the early light, and the air is cool and crisp.
 Arrive before opening to avoid crowds and capture stunning photos.
-Consider a guided tour to learn about the unique desert flora and fauna.
+Consider a guided tour to learn about the unique desert flora.

 Best time: March-May